Let’s chat about apartment lease-ups, shall we? A common question we get asked is, “When should we start marketing our new apartment building?”.

 Deliverables:

-• Create and schedule full social media content calendar
+- Create and schedule a full social media content calendar

 And…Go!
 Move-in time

 The magic paper is in hand – the Certificate of Occupancy (COO), and it’s move-in time!
-The leasing office is moving into their official office, maintenance and construction are working non-stop on fixing up last minute repairs, phones are ringing, and leads are (hopefully) coming in.
+The leasing office is moving into its official office, maintenance and construction are working non-stop on fixing up last-minute repairs, phones are ringing, and leads are (hopefully) coming in.

 Deliverables:

-• Create and schedule full social media calendar (ongoing)
+- Create and schedule a full social media calendar (ongoing)

-• Integrate website with live pricing and availability once entered into the property management software
+- Integrate your multifamily website with live pricing and availability once entered into the property management software

 There are a lot of moving parts and marketing deliverables when dealing with a new apartment lease-up.
 Get in touch with our apartment marketing agency to learn how we partner with multifamily communities to drive leads and enhance their online presence.